marknotton/craft-plugin-browser/README.md

 ## Is

 Perform a number of checks to determine wether the users browser type is a match.
-Returns boolean.
+Returns ```boolean```.

 ####Example 1:
 Returns true if current browser is either 'IE, Edge, or Firefox'